I lose consciousness for a few seconds before my body forces me awake, despite its pitiful state. When I open my eyes, I find myself… underwater.

 I probably won’t be able to catch the brat like I did the 2nd-rank god.
 He’s flitting around here and there in the sky like a bug, fast and agile.
 And his trajectory changes all the time as he weaves around the Major’s attacks; I won’t be able to predict his path and strike him.

 Out of the broad back of the gigantic spider, a forest of spikes rises, then shoots up, faster than arrows.
-They’re much smaller than the huge pillars I threw at the 2nd-rank god, but there are many more of them, and this size is more than sufficient against a normal human being.
+They’re much smaller than the huge pillars I threw at the 2nd-rank god, but there are many more of them, and this scale is more than sufficient against a normal-size human being.

 The brat starts flying even more erratically to avoid the volleys I send after him.
 At first, he manages to dodge all of them, displaying quite the expertise with flight magic, but then the Major trips his legs, so to speak.